nkabbara/nkabbara.github.io/docs/books/how-to-read-a-book.md

 This logical unit is not uniquely related to any recognizable unit of writing, as terms are related to words and phrases, and propositions to sentences.
 An argument may be expressed in a single complicated sentence.
 Or it may be expressed in a number of sentences that are only part of one paragraph.
 Sometimes an argument may coincide with a paragraph, but it may also happen that an argument runs through several or many paragraphs.

 Every line of argument, in other words, must start somewhere.
 Basically, there are two ways or places in which it can start: with assumptions agreed on between writer and reader, or with what are called self-evident propositions, which neither the writer nor reader can deny.
 In the first case, the assumptions can be anything, so long as agreement exists.
-In the second case, examples like "The whole is greater than its parts", ie self evident.
+In the second case, examples like "The whole is greater than its parts", i.e. self evident.

 There are many paragraphs in any book that do not express an argument at all—perhaps not even part of one.
 It hardly needs to be said that they should be read rather quickly.